-Occasionally, concern is expressed over emergency vehicle access on narrower streets, this assumption is unfounded.
-It is possible for narrow streets to accommodate emergency vehicles without sacrificing safety.
+Narrow streets can accommodate emergency vehicles without sacrificing safety.
 A street width of 26' (pavement width, not total right-of-way) is wide enough to accommodate on-street parking and comply with the requirements of the Uniform Fire Code.

-Studies show that residential streets that are connected have faster emergency response times than neighborhoods with dead ends (cul-de-sacs) and limited access points.
-Avoiding cul-de-sac style street design will do more to improve emergency response times than trying to compensate with overly-wide roads.
+Residential streets that are connected have faster emergency response times than neighborhoods with dead ends (cul-de-sacs) and limited access points.
+Avoiding culde-sac style street design will do more to improve emergency response times than trying to compensate with overly-wide roads.
 Neighborhoods within the City that have a well-developed street grid fit within this description.